Inside the Afghan evacuation: rogue flights, crowded tents, hope and chaos

 More than 100 Afghan children have also arrived in the country without a parent or legal guardian, according to the State Department.
 They are being held in state-licensed shelters in Illinois and Virginia that are overseen by the Health and Human Services Department — the same agency that has been overwhelmed this year with a record number of migrant children arriving alone at the country’s border with Mexico.

-Most refugees receive ‘humanitarian parole.’
+Most refugees receive ‘humanitarian parole’

 The question of what will happen over the long term to refugees who arrive in the United States is a moving target.